RobDearling/robdearling.github.io/posts-wip/moving-to-azure-dns.md

 ## Creating the DNS Zone in Azure

 First, we will need to create a DNS Zone in Azure.
 Azure offers two types of DNS Zones: public and private.
 For this website, we'll be using a public DNS Zone to manage its DNS records.

+An Azure DNS zone is a collection of DNS settings for a single domain within Azure.
+Within the zone, there are groups of records named recordsets, each recordset can contain 0-n individual records.